Code of Conduct : Click to view

 Undergraduate Programmes (B. Sc.
 Nursing):

-First class: Those who have secured 60% marks aggregate or above.
+First class: Those who have secured 60% - 74% marks aggregate.

 Rank in the examination: Aggregate marks of all the four years regular examination shall be considered for awarding rank for the BSc nursing.
 A consolidated mark list consisting of all the four year examinations shall be given t9o the students by the concerned affiliated university.